Zia Charitable Trust corruption case

-The Zia Charitable Trust corruption case refers an ongoing corruption case in Bangladesh that relates to corruption over the misuse of funds in a charity named after former President Ziaur Rahman.
-Khaleda Zia, former Prime Minister of Bangladesh is one of the accused in the case.
+The Zia Charitable Trust corruption case refers to a corruption case in Bangladesh that relates to corruption over the misuse of funds in a charity named after former President Ziaur Rahman.
+Khaleda Zia, former prime minister and BNP chairperson, was one of the accused individuals in the case.
+On 27 November 2024, Zia and all the accused were acquitted by the court.

 Background

-The trust was named after the husband of Khaleda Zia, former president, Ziaur Rahman.
+The trust was named after the husband of Khaleda Zia, former president and army commander, Ziaur Rahman.
 President Zia was assassinated in 1981.
-The former Prime Minister Khaleda Zia has a "bitter" rivalry with the incumbent Prime Minister Sheikh Hasina.
+The former Prime Minister Khaleda Zia has a "bitter" rivalry with former Prime Minister Sheikh Hasina.